MikeR94/CI-Project-Portfolio-3/README.md

 ![Heroku Step 1](assets/images/readme-images/heroku-1-image.png)
 </details><br />

-2. Click the button labeled New from the dashboard in the top right corner, just below the header and then select "Create new app"
+2. Click the button labeled New from the dashboard in the top right corner, just below the header and then select "Create new app".

 <details><summary><b>Heroku Step 2</b></summary>

 ![Heroku Step 2](assets/images/readme-images/heroku-2-image.png)
 </details><br />

 3. Enter a unique application name and then select your region.
-Once you are ready, click "Create app"
+Once you are ready, click "Create app".

 <details><summary><b>Heroku Step 3</b></summary>